AppImage/docs.appimage.org/source/reference/appimage/reference-implementation.rst

 - The runtime is statically linked, which means that there are no dependencies (like ``glibc``) required on the system.
 - The runtime doesn't check the AppRun file in any way before running it; it simply tasks the operating system to execute it.
 - After the AppRun file exited, the runtime unmounts the image and cleans up the temporary resources (such as the temporary mountpoint directory).
-- The specific error messages that are printed if an error occurs (e.g. if the file system can't be mounted).
+- The runtime defines the specific error messages that are printed if an error occurs (e.g. if the file system can't be mounted).

 As both the AppImage specification and those implementation decisions |appimage_history_link|.